codemagic-ci-cd/cli-tools/README.md

 In addition to the command line interface, the package also provides a mirroring Python API.
 All utilities that are available as CLI tools are accessible from Python in package [`codemagic.tools`](https://github.com/codemagic-ci-cd/cli-tools/blob/v0.28.0/src/codemagic/tools/__init__.py).
-The CLI actions are instance methods which are decorated by [`action`](https://github.com/codemagic-ci-cd/cli-tools/blob/v0.28.0/src/codemagic/cli/cli_app.py#L385) decorator.
-For example using [`Keychain`](https://github.com/codemagic-ci-cd/cli-tools/blob/v0.28.0/src/codemagic/tools/keychain.py#L111) tool from Python source is as follows:
+The CLI actions are instance methods that are decorated by the [`action`](https://github.com/codemagic-ci-cd/cli-tools/blob/v0.28.0/src/codemagic/cli/cli_app.py#L385) decorator.
+For example, you can use the [`Keychain`](https://github.com/codemagic-ci-cd/cli-tools/blob/v0.28.0/src/codemagic/tools/keychain.py#L111) tool from Python source as follows:

 ```python
 In [1]: from pathlib import Path